mhr98/Const-Geom-Rep/README.md

 # Constellation Diagram and The Geometric Representation of Digital Signals

-This video illustrates the geometric representation of digital signals, which is a fundamental topic in digital communication systems and it is considered the foundation to understand any digital modulation scheme.
+This tutorial illustrates the geometric representation of digital signals, which is a fundamental topic in digital communication systems and it is considered the foundation to understand any digital modulation scheme.

 See More Detailes section below to find the video.